Jri-creator/rokomote/README.md

 ## Description

-Rokomote is Free and Open Source Software (FOSS), designed to be a simple and accessible solution for Roku users.
+Rokomote is Free and Open Source Software (FOSS), designed as a simple and accessible solution for Roku users.
 It scans your local network for Roku devices, lets you select one, and provides intuitive key mappings to control the device.
 It\'s ideal for Linux users who want